LightJason/lightjason.github.io/content/knowledgebase/finitestatemachine.md

 * a __state__ is presented by a circle and defines a _stable execution point_
 * a __final state__ is defined by a circle with a _double outline_
 * the state-machine defines a single __initial state__ with a triangle
 * a __transition__ is presented by an arrow which starts in a state and ends in a state.
-A transition symbols a an active execution call like a function
+A transition symbol is an active execution call like a function

-Mostly within a state the state-name is documented, also the arrow of a transition can be used for documentation.
+Mostly the state-name is documented within a state, also the arrow of a transition can be used for documentation.

 > This example show a similar state-machine with three states, that runs from the _initial state_ to a _final state_ (left to right).
-This example shows the _static structure_ of the state machine, so there is no runtime information with in the illustration
+This example shows the _static structure_ of the state machine, so there is no runtime information within the illustration
 > {{< img src="/images/fsm1.svg" alt="finite-state-machine" width="30%" >}}